Atlanta city guide

 Where to stay

 Downtown and Midtown, just north, have the highest concentration of hotels in the region, and nearly every major brand is represented.
-Philips Arena and the Georgia Dome are located among several other major attractions, including the Georgia World Congress Center and Centennial Olympic Park, and thus have numerous major hotels within walking distance.
+State Farm Arena and Mercedes-Benz Stadium are located among several other major attractions, including the Georgia World Congress Center and Centennial Olympic Park, and thus have numerous major hotels within walking distance.
 Another district to consider is Buckhead, which lies about seven miles north of downtown, making it more convenient to SunTrust Park and is a popular spot for restaurants and nightlife.

 Atlanta’s road grid is generally straightforward but can be confusing in one respect: the curiously large number of streets that have the word “Peachtree” in their names (more than 70 depending on who you ask).
 In downtown there’s Peachtree Center Avenue NE and Peachtree Street SW in close proximity to each other, and in Midtown, you’ll find Peachtree Street NE and West Peachtree Street NE running parallel to each other.
 Be sure to double-check the address of the location you’re headed and examine a map before heading out.